 Third-Party Service Providers: We may share your information with third-party vendors, service providers, contractors or agents who perform services and require access to such information to do that work.
 Examples include data analysis, email delivery, hosting services, customer service and marketing efforts.
 They will only have access to your information to the extent that they need to perform those services.
 They are required to keep your information confidential and may not use it other than as we ask them to and always in accordance with this Policy.

 Business Partners: We may share your information, provided you have given us consent to do so, with our business partners, to offer you certain products, services or promotions.

 Information Disclosure: We may disclose, with your consent, your information for any other purpose, for example if you give us consent to share information with your General Practitioner (GP).

 We may disclose aggregated, anonymous information (i.e. information from which you cannot be personally identified), or insights based on such anonymous information (for example the number of users of the Company Services, to selected third parties, including (without limitation) analytics and search engine providers, to assist us in the improvement and optimisation of the Company Services.
 In such circumstances we do not disclose any information which can identify you personally.

 We may transfer, store, and process your information in countries other than your own but will take all reasonable steps to ensure it is protected.

 Whenever we transfer your information outside of the UK, we will take all reasonable measures that we can to protect your Information in accordance with this Policy and applicable law.
-To the extent that any transfer requires approved safeguards are in place (for example if transferring outside of the European Economic Area that the EU model contract clauses or if to the USA that the entity it is transferred to is EU/US Privacy Shield registered) we will ensure these measures are in place.
+To the extent that any transfer requires approved safeguards, (for example if transferring outside of the European Economic Area or if to the USA that the entity it is transferred to is EU/US Privacy Shield registered) we will ensure these measures are in place.

 We are not responsible for the safety of any information that you share with third-party providers who feature or advertise, but are not affiliated with, the Company Services.